2013–14 FC Red Bull Salzburg season

 The 2013–14 FC Red Bull Salzburg season was the 81st season in club history.
-Red Bull Salzburg finished the season as champions of the Bundesliga and the ÖFB-Cup, completing a domestic double.
-In Europe, Salzburg where knocked out of the Champions League by Fenerbahçe in the Third Qualifying Round, dropping into the Europa League where they reached the Round of 16 before defeat to Basel.
+Red Bull Salzburg finished the season as champions of the Bundesliga and the Austrian Cup, completing a domestic double.
+In Europe, Salzburg where knocked out of the Champions League by Fenerbahçe in the third qualifying round, dropping into the Europa League where they reached the round of 16 before defeat to Basel.